Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 In a C program, the same identifier may have several different meanings.
 C's scope rules enable the programmer (and the compiler) to determine which meaning is relevant at a given point in the program.

-Here’s the most important scope rule: When a declaration inside a block names an identifier that’s already visible (because it has file scope or because it’s declared in an enclosing block), the new declaration temporarily “hides” the old one, and the identifier takes on a new meaning.
+Here's the most important scope rule: When a declaration inside a block names an identifier that's already visible (because it has file scope or because it's declared in an enclosing block), the new declaration temporarily “hides” the old one, and the identifier takes on a new meaning.
 At the end of the block, the identifier regains its old meaning.

 Consider the (somewhat extreme) example given below, in which the identifier `i` has four different meanings: